Koalas are up power poles, on roads, in schools. Why the outlook for Australia’s listed icons remains ‘poor’ - KESQ

 “If they’ve decided that they don’t want koalas in urban areas, and they’re not prepared to protect them, then they should just tell us,” she said.

-When asked about the Lawnton trees, the state government referred CNN to Moreton Bay Council and said: “We will work with local governments and take strong enforcement action where developers unlawfully clear known koala habitat in the southeast.”
+When asked about the clearing of trees in Lawnton, the state government referred CNN to Moreton Bay Council, which in turn told CNN the works fall under the state government’s jurisdiction.

-Moreton Bay Council acknowledged CNN’s request for comment but did not respond by the time of publication.

 Declining numbers